HomeBlogs

 What Is Skills Architecture?

 Skills architecture is an organized framework that determines, structures and governs skills within an organization.
-It assists in determining skills that exist in the company, skills they require, and how they can close the gap through skills assessments, learning, and planned workforce.
+It assists organizations in improving their skills maturity, basically to determine skills that exist in the company, skills they require, and how they can close the gap through skills assessments, learning, and planned workforce.

 A well-established skills architecture generally consists of: